ten reasons to visit stoke newington church street feature image

 3. Vintage lovers should check out the events at Abney Hall because they host The Hackney Flea Market.
 For pre-loved furniture, visit the Retro Hub, just off Church Street on Marton Road.

 4. Buy something beautiful for yourself or your home from one of the lifestyle stores.
 These stock everything from homeware to candles, bags, stationery, beauty products and other gorgeous gifts.
-Nook showcases accessible design from Europe, UK and beyond.
+Nook showcases accessible design from Europe, the UK and beyond.

 Search and Rescue sells designer-maker brands alongside vintage finds.